Nebraska Nursing Schools & Licenses

 University of Nebraska

 The University of Nebraska is a well-respected institution dedicated to providing quality nursing education.
 The University of Nebraska Medical Center (UNMC) College of Nursing is the largest of UNMC’s six health colleges.
 It has a major presence and impact throughout Nebraska and seeks to influence the nursing profession throughout the United States.
-Students also benefit from a centralized online application process in which they may be considered for programs at one of UNMC’s five nursing campuses within the state.
+Students also benefit from a centralized online application process that considers them for programs at one of UNMC’s five nursing campuses across the state.
 Given its reputation, UNMC attracts a diverse student body from the United States and the world.

-The University of Nebraska offers many undergraduate degree programs in nursing.
+The University of Nebraska offers numerous undergraduate nursing degree programs.
 All degree options feature a curriculum emphasizing advanced, student-centered learning technologies and interdisciplinary learning.
 Particular options include the traditional BSN program, the accelerated BSN program, and the RN-to-BSN program.
 The accelerated BSN program is an intensive, 12-month program featuring student cohorts who participate in synchronous lectures across all participating campuses.
-Class sizes are small, and students only have one annual admission time in January.
+Class sizes are small, and students have only one annual admission period in January.

 In addition, in recognition of the pervasive challenges of rural health care, UNMC also offers programs such as the UNMC Nursing Rural Advantage Scholarship and the Nursing Rural Pathway program.